 2. VISA, MasterCard, Discover, and American Express

 Credit/debit card payments may be remitted through the Billing and Payment Website.
 Credit/debit card payments cannot be made via the telephone or by fax.
 A nonrefundable convenience fee of 2.75% (minimum $3) is charged for all credit/debit card payments.
 In accordance with credit card regulations, the university will refund any credit card balance that results on an account as the outcome of a credit card payment to the credit card company.
 Any remaining credit balance will be refunded to the student.
 A charge of $50 will be levied for all dishonored/charged-back credit or debit card payments.
+In addition, the student may be assessed the convenience fee charged with the original transaction in the event of a dishonored/charged-back credit or debit card payment.
 A student who pays a past-due balance with a dishonored credit or debit card payment may be subject to having his or her current and/or future registration cancelled.

 Cash is taken only at the Cashier's Office located on the first floor of Harris Hall (1015 Floyd Avenue).
 Hours of operation are 9 a.m. until 3 p.m., Monday through Friday.
 Please do not mail cash.